Program being updated | DAY 2, THURSDAY

 A NEW call is out for your pitches to deliver a SPOT talk.
 If you're keen to be considered, put in your pitch form.
 Our professional speaker mentor Jon Yeo (TEDx Melb) is doing selections over the next few weeks.
 We'll be in touch with those selected last year to re-submit and re-commit.

 This lively session is always a conference highlight.

 Thanks to our sponsor Credit Corp.

 Everyone is talking about climate change.
 For some sectors like solar power and electric car manufacturers there are actually opportunities, but what does it mean for the people we help who are already stretched?
 How can we all contribute both in our workplaces, but also in our daily lives?
+What should the financial counselling sector be doing?
 Do we need to give up eating hamburgers?

 Keynote, followed by a panel discussion.

 Bite size crunching

 Short and Sharp: life moves fast.
 We hear from three speakers.

 Bite size crunching continued

 We've never met a gambling regulator.
 This year we'll meet two.
 The NT Gambling Commission is Darwin based, and is the most important state gambling regulator as most of the online gambling companies are licensed in the NT.